 Initial Public Offering (IPO)

-An IPO is when you decide to sell ownership in your company through the public stock market, instead of private equity sources.
+An IPO is when you decide to sell ownership of your company through the public stock market instead of private equity sources.
 However, this is only a viable option for companies with a high valuation – upwards of a billion dollars.
-It’s appealing because you gain access to a whole other source of capital and can sell or buy shares to access more funds, or to affect the value of your company.
-An IPO can also boost your reputation and empower you to buy out private shareholders who wish to exit the business and/or compensate your employees in different ways.
+It’s appealing because you gain access to a whole other source of capital and can sell or buy shares to access more funds or affect your company’s value.
+An IPO can also boost your reputation, empower you to buy out private shareholders who wish to exit the business, and allow you to compensate your employees in different ways.
 But it also means you will be subject to strict regulations.

 How does equity financing stack up?

 - Raising equity can be simple if you personally know the investor and you agree to very simple terms.
 However, the more capital you need, the more complex the process becomes and, therefore, the longer it could take.
-Series A rounds can take 6-9 months from start to finish.
+For example, series A rounds can take 6-9 months from start to finish.

-- Equity financing is more expensive than debt because you are giving up a piece of the company which can potentially be worth a significant amount down the road.
+- Equity financing is more expensive than debt because you are giving up a piece of the company, which might be worth a significant amount down the road.

-- This is a high effort source of capital, but it’s less risky than bootstrapping, taking on debt, or involving your loved ones.
+- This is a high-effort source of capital, but it is less risky than bootstrapping, taking on debt, or involving your loved ones.
 And you don’t have to repay the money.